-Can Lack of Sleep Cause Fever Questions and Answers
+Can Lack of Sleep Cause You to Feel Cold Questions and Answers

 We all know about the importance of sleep, but many people don’t know just how much a lack of sleep affects the body.
 Could it even cause fever or make us more susceptible to it?
 Read on for Koala® Center for Sleep & TMJ Disorders’ Q&A on the subject!
 Please call us for more information or book an appointment online.
 We have 10 clinic locations.
 We Serve Patients From All Over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.